 For those who want to go hiking in the Ala-Too Mountains – which hosts superlative locations like Ala-Kul and Altyn Arashan – Karakol will be their primary base of operations.
 If you need a break from hiking, the town has a number of cultural sites, which should keep people busy for a few days in-between their adventures.

 Karakol is a great place to start trekking due to its prime location at the foot of the mountains and a decent array of services.
 There are several local outfitters in Karakol that can help equip you for an epic trek, whether you’re in need of a new tent or a full-on guide.
 Visit Karakol is a fantastic tour operator that comes recommended by us.

-Karakol is also a bit of a cultural curiosity.
-It was the landing place for many displaced Dungan Muslims when they were driven away from China in the late 19th-century.
+Karakol is also a bit of cultural curiosity.
+It was the landing place for many displaced Dungan Muslims when they have driven away from China in the late 19th-century.
 The local Dungan Mosque is one of the stranger religious buildings I’ve seen and actually has some East Asian features.
 The local delicacy in Karakol is also lagman – a type of fried-noodle that originated in Kashgar, China.

 Insider tip: My favorite shashlik (Russian kebabs) in all Kyrgyzstan can be found at Kafe Aychurok.

 How to Get to Karakol

 There are lots of buses that travel between Karakol and Bishkek.
 Buses leave from Bishkek at the Western Station and arrive at the Avtovokzal stop in Karakol.
 Vice versa is the same.

 Those driving can head to Karakol along the southern or northern shore of Issyk Kul (both are the A-363 road).
 Note that the northern shore is a better-paved road but the southern shore is more scenic.